 Some insurers may say that you haven’t received treatment for multidisciplinary pain and therefore your disability is not permanent.
 Make sure you have ways to shut down this argument.

 You can’t do your job, but you could do an easier job, couldn’t you?
-This reason often arises when the job you did had medium to heavy duties, and you didn’t try a job with light or sedentary duties.
+This reason often arises if your job duties were medium to heavy, and you didn’t try a job with light or sedentary duties.

-The best way to fight this reason is to try easier jobs.
+The best way to fight this is to try easier jobs.
 Until you do, the disability benefits providers will always doubt you.
-You might also show that while your job had medium duties on paper, you got enough disability accommodations from your employer to qualify your work as light duties.
+You might show that while your job had medium duties on paper, your employer made accommodation to qualify your duties as light.

 What if your claim is denied?

-You have done all the paperwork and have gathered all the evidence you could, but when you receive the decision a few weeks later, you are denied your rights to disability benefits and placed in a very difficult situation.
+You have done all the paperwork and have gathered all the evidence you can.
+But when you receive the decision a few weeks later, you are denied your disability benefits for back pain.
+This puts you in a very difficult situation.

-This is a tough pill to swallow, and I know that — I have seen it many times before with clients of mine.
-If you don’t get the right type of evidence for your disability claim, the insurance companies will deny your disability claim for these technical reasons, even if they know you are actually disabled.
+Getting denied is a tough pill to swallow, and I know that — I have seen it many times before with clients.
+Suppose you don’t get the right type of evidence for your disability claim.
+In that case, the insurance companies will deny your disability claim for these technical reasons, even if they know you are disabled.

 Are you still feeling unsure about your disability claim?
 Sometimes a quick call with us can answer your concerns and help you move forward with confidence.